GuanceCloud/guance-docs/docs/en/dataflux-func/headless.md

 ![](img/headless-1.png)

-???+ attention "Permission and Charge"
+???+ warning "Permission and Charge"

     - Only one RUM Headless can be opened on one workspace, and only **Owner** has installation and configuration permission;
     - RUM Headless <u>charges monthly</u>, deducting one month's fee once it is successfully opened, and automatically deducting the next month's fee one day before the expiration date (for example, if it is opened on 04/13, it will be deducted on 04/12, 05/12 and so on...).